 You can get to the Sahara Desert in a myriad of different styles, the most comfortable being by car.
 Tour buses are available, but after taking on the mountain roads I would not ever want to be on a bus, nor would I want to be the one driving.
 From both Marrakech and Fes (where most tour operators depart from) a pass through the Atlas Mountains is required.
 The roads are winding, not well paved, and though the government is working on them, that means there is also construction.

-My trip was through Jrana Tours Morocco– and they were totally awesome.
+My trip was through Jrana Tours Morocco– and they were awesome.
 The owner, Idriss, (who was also our driver) is from the desert and knew the answer to all of our questions.
-Definitely hit them up if you are heading to the Sahara Desert.
+Hit them up if you are heading to the Sahara Desert.

 I feel like it should also be noted; even if you do choose to drive yourself to Merzouga/the desert- you should NEVER attempt to enter the desert without a guide.
 Conditions in the desert are unpredictable and it is quite barren and there are no distinguishable landmarks unless you’ve lived there your entire life.
 PLEASE get a tour guide when you arrive if you do not opt to have one the entire time.